libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/minimax/COMP712-Mimimax/README.md

+Workshop material for COMP712 23-24

-# COMP712: Classical Artificial Intelligence
+# COMP712: Minimax

 Dr Daniel Zhang @ Falmouth University\
 2023-2024 Study Block 1

-# Finite-State-Machine
+# The Tasks

 **Fork (NOT clone!) this template repository** and work on your fork